ar-sp/Venmo/docs/index.rst

    :caption: Contents:

-Venmo has revolutionized the way people handle digital payments, making it incredibly easy to send money to friends, split bills, and manage personal finances.
+Venmo has become one of the most popular digital payment platforms, making it easy to send and receive money with friends, family, and businesses.
+Whether you're new to the platform or need a refresher on accessing your account, this comprehensive guide will walk you through everything you need to know about Venmo login, from initial setup to troubleshooting common issues.

 .. image:: click-login.png